Fizika: Active Learning Specialists

 The video, produced by Arlington Public Schools, captures the impact of his active learning plan - at work - helping students learn while being active.

 Mike is willing to talk with educators about his experience in the Active Learning Specialist Course and his efforts to integrate this approach into his work as an instructional leader.

 For a recording of our latest Webinar with our partners at Harrisburg University titled:

-"Changing Education with Active Learning" Held Oct.
-24, 2013
+"Changing Education with Active Learning" held January 14, 2014

 Fizika Group and Robert Fulton Elementary School in Lancaster, PA team up with support from the General Mills Foundation to expand active learning and healthy nutrition.